melborne/sinatra-websocket-template/README.md

 # SinatraWebsocketTemplate

-TODO: Write a gem description
+Generate a skelton of WebSocket application with Sinatra

 ## Installation